codeplaysoftware/syclacademy/Code_Exercises/OneMKL_gemm/README.md

 ---

 In this exercise you will learn how to make use of APIs from oneMKL Interfaces library.
-More specifically to perform a matrix multiplication using GEMM
+More specifically to perform a matrix multiplication using GEMM.

 The source code provides template to perform GEMM using oneMKL's USM/buffer API:
 Please refer to the API here: https://spec.oneapi.io/versions/latest/elements/oneMKL/source/domains/blas/gemm.html